 A custom application typically presents Box functionality to a user within a custom interface.
-Box offers pre-built user interface components known as UI Elements for functionality like browsing, search, viewing and more that can be customized, or you can build your own.
+Box offers pre-built, customizable user interface components, known as UI Elements, for functionality like browsing, searching, and previewing content.

 A Custom App is best used when the application:

-- Wants to use OAuth 2.0, JWT, or App Token authentication
+- Wants to use OAuth 2.0, JWT or Client Credentials Grant for authentication.

 - Wants to upload and download files

-- Wants the freedom to access both their own files, as well as files owned by other users, even external users.
+- Wants the freedom to access both their own files, as well as files owned by managed or external users.

 - Wants the option to list the application in the Box App Gallery